-A foley artist is the person in charge of recreating the sounds of the film or video in the post-production.
+A Foley artist is the person in charge of recreating the sounds used by filmmakers or video in the post-production.
 Their job is to replace the sounds that cannot be recorded on set or that need to be richer to make the audio experience more immersive.
-The artist works in Foley studios or stages that are acoustically prepared, where they have a vast amount of objects, textures and surfaces they can use to recreate the sounds.
-As we mentioned above, this is one of the last tasks of the filmmaking process, and it is done after the production of the film, so the Foley artist needs to watch the entire film and take notes of every sound they will have to create.
-From this list they need to decide and gather all the props and materials that will be necessary.
+The artist works in Foley studios or stages that are acoustically prepared, where they have a vast amount of objects, textures, and surfaces they can use to recreate the sounds.
+As we’ve mentioned above, this is one of the last tasks of the filmmaking process, and it is done after the production of the film.
+The Foley artist needs to watch the entire film and take notes of every sound they will have to create.
+From this list, they need to decide and gather all the props and materials that will be necessary.

 Originally, Foley artists used to record all sounds in one long take by projecting the film on a big screen and timing every sound effect as it happened.
 But today’s technology and modern film editing have allowed the artists to focus on individual sounds and do more than one take of each, and all sound effects can be further enhanced with sound editing software.

 Foley sound effects are professionally made in Foley stages or studios, since the props and the set of a film do not react as well acoustically, making it hard to create realistic ambient sounds.
 Foley sounds are created by having a person mimicking the real sound sources, and they can be categorized into three types: feet, moves and specifics.